 · Please do not approach staff members as you will also be asked to move away and maintain social distancing.

-· No child who is shielding or has a parent or carer who is shielding will be permitted to attend the setting.
+· No child who is shielding will be allowed to attend the setting.
+If a child has a parent or carer who is shielding, they will not be permitted to drop their child off at the setting, or collect them from the setting.

 · Please ensure that all children have had sun cream applied prior to attending the setting and that they also have their own, labelled bottle of sun cream.
 We will top-up sun cream throughout the day, if required, though the initial application should be done by the parents and carers prior to attending.

 · Please ensure that all children have drink containers, lunchboxes and food that they can easily access in order to limit physical interaction by staff members.
 If you are aware that your child has problems opening packets, accessing fruit etcetera please either place the product into an easily accessible container or cut the product up prior to sending it in.

 · Please ensure that all children attend the setting in appropriate clothing as the issuing of the setting’s clothing reserve could increase the risk of infection to your child.

 · Fruit and vegetables for snack time will be provided for the children by the setting.
 We are requesting that no fruit and vegetables are brought into the setting by parents and carers.

 · No toys, books, dressing up outfits, jewellery, accessories etcetera are to be brought into the setting from home.

 · The government is currently advising anyone with either a high temperature (37.8c or more), a new persistent cough or loss of taste and smell (anosmia) to have a Covid-19 test.
 If any member of your household, or a household that you have been in contact with starts displaying these symptoms, your child will not be permitted to attend the setting for ten days.
 This applies to all adults and children who are within the household, even if they are not currently showing any symptoms.

 · We ask also that parents and carers do not give their children any medication that masks a temperature in order to send them into the setting.